tomassedovic/quicksilver-roguelike/README.md

 We *can* do (arguably) better, however!

-Let's just pick a second font with square proportions and use that for the map (and keep doing text with Mononoki).
+Let's just pick a second font with square proportions and use that for the map (and keep doing text with mononoki).

 For a font with square proportions, you clearly can't do better than
 Square: